jr-k/is-cron-now/README.md

 # is-cron-now
-Checks if cron string is right now
+Checks if cron string is active right now or active with custom date

 ## cron support
 This is a javascript cron parser so day of the week is 0 - 6 (1 is monday) and month of the year is 0 -11